“What sums me up is Eclectic and Versatile!”

 Jonelle Allen grew up in Harlem’s, Sugar Hill community among neighbors that included: Duke Ellington, Sonny Rollins, and Johnny Hodges, all of whom had an influence on her choice of an artistic career.
 Born and raised in Harlem, she was the only child of Marion Allen, a postal worker and Robert Allen, who worked for the New York Transit Authority.
 Her parents divorced when she was just five and she lived with her mother, Aunt Bea, and her maternal grandparents.
 Her grandfather, the first black post office supervisor in New York City, was a superb jazz saxophonist who didn’t think much of music as a profession but who nevertheless taught a neighborhood kid, Sonny Rollins, being one of them, how to play.

 A song-and-dance star in front of her family at age three, Allen was enrolled by her Aunt Bea, in a children’s dance class where she was discovered by a talent scout from The Merry Mailman, a popular children’s show in New York.
 She was soon a frequent sidekick to the host, Ray Heatherton, and a busy young actress and performer.

 “When I was a kid growing up in Harlem in New York City, I went to the Schomberg Library on 135street.
-Now it is The Schomberg Cultural Center, however I digress.
-Anyway as a kid I walked in the lobby and there a was bust of a man obviously in costume with an earring and on the plaque it said “Ira Aldridge The Great Shakesperean Actor as Othello“.
-I became fascinated and read about him, a freedman born in New York, however he moved to England and had great success in the 1800’s.”
+Now it is The Schomberg Cultural Center, however, I digress.
+Anyway as a kid I walked in the lobby and there a was bust of a man obviously in costume with an earring and on the plaque, it said “Ira Aldridge The Great Shakespearean Actor as Othello“.
+I became fascinated and read about him, a freedman born in New York, however, he moved to England and had great success in the 1800’s.”